krystinli/Legoland/readings/20230506_Learning_Tips.md

 ## 10 Mental Models for Learning
 [[medium]](https://medium.com/better-humans/10-mental-models-for-learning-anything-318446320c1e)
+1. Problem solving is search
+2. Memory strengthens by retrieval
+3. Knowledge grows exponentially
+4. Creativity is mostly copying
+5. Skills are specific
+6. Mental bandwidth is extremely limited
+7. Success is the best teacher
+8. We reason through examples
+9. Knowledge becomes invisible with experience
+10. Relearning is relatively fast

 ### 1) Problem solving is search
 People solve problems by searching through a problem space: